abhideepd/100-days-of-code/log.md

 **Today's Progress**: Solved this really challenging codeforces problem named Duff Army [link](https://codeforces.com/contest/588/problem/E)

 **Thoughts**: Like the previous problems, listed above, this is also a variation of binary jumping problem.
 The problem was, to find the lowest 10 people, between a and b node.
 So implementing the binary jumping algorithm, by processing and storing the result, and then answering the query.
+It wasn't that tough.
+The challenging part for me was, to not use this algo & still pass 30 TCs

 **Link(s) to work**: Below are the implementations I tried.